DakeQQ/STFT-ISTFT-ONNX/README.md

 ## Introduction
 This repository provides tools to export your custom STFT or ISTFT processes in ONNX format.
 Follow the Python script instructions and configure the parameters as needed.

-## Usage
+## Key Features
+- Export STFT and ISTFT processes in ONNX format.
+- Supports configurable parameters for audio processing, including window type, FFT components, and Mel bands.
+- Provides high accuracy compared to PyTorch's native STFT/ISTFT methods.

-Below is an example of how to use this library:
+## Below is an example of how to use this library:
+---
 ```python
 from STFT_Process import STFT_Process
 from pydub import AudioSegment